-WPFront is a plugin that is growing in popularity, and has a 4.5-star rating in the WordPress Plugin Directory.
+WPFront is a plugin that is growing in popularity and has a 4.5-star rating in the WordPress Plugin Directory.
 This tool uses an interface that will be familiar to WordPress users, as it mimics how you already manage posts and pages.

 From the Role admin page, you’ll be able to add, edit, and delete roles, as well as migrate roles to other websites.
 While the free version of the plugin has plenty of features available, you can upgrade to the Pro version for enhanced options such as multisite support, content restrictions, and custom post type restrictions.

-The Remove Dashboard Access plugin is a useful option if you have many users on your website, and you want to secure your admin dashboard.
+The Remove Dashboard Access plugin is a useful option if you have many users on your website, and you want to secure your WordPress admin panel.
 With this plugin, you can control access to the dashboard by blocking specific user roles.
 Alternatively, you can allow certain users to access and edit just their user profiles.

 This plugin also lets you create a custom login message for increased clarity, and designate a customized redirect URL for any disallowed users.
 This is a completely free plugin, with active development information available on GitHub.

-PublishPress Capabilities is a user management plugin with an intuitive, easy-to-use interface.
+PublishPress Capabilities is a WordPress user management plugin with an intuitive, easy-to-use interface.
 With this plugin, you can easily create and delete user roles, as well as customize the permissions that each role or individual user has:

 You can also create custom roles.
 For example, you could create a Master Author role that incorporates permissions from both the Editor and Author roles.
-Additionally, you can manage permissions for WooCommerce roles, and create copies and backups to restore or use on other websites.
+Additionally, you can manage permissions for WooCommerce roles, and make copies and backups to restore or use on other websites.

-Customize Existing User Roles
+Customize an Existing User Role

 Then you can use the checkboxes to customize all of the capabilities for that role.
 If you have a WooCommerce shop, be sure to scroll all the way down to find the permissions for your online store as well.
 Once you have made your selections, click on Save Changes and you’re good to go.

-Create New Custom User Roles
+Create a New Custom User Role

 To create a new custom user role with the Capabilities plugin, you’ll need to first name your new role.
-Then select Create on the right-hand side of the settings page:
+Then select Create on the right-hand side of the settings page.